Security Provider

 Download the application from OpenKM Download center.

-This will downlaod a zip file contaning a Maven project.
+This will download a zip file containing a Maven project.
 For more information about Maven: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

 Step 2: OpenKM configuration

-Go to the configuration thru the OpenKM administration ui and search by this property principal.adapter and modify its value by com.openkm.plugin.principal.CustomPrincipalAdapter
+Go to the configuration through the OpenKM administration UI, search for this property principal.adapter and modify its value to com.openkm.plugin.principal.CustomPrincipalAdapter

 Step 3: Install the plugin